Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations: Introduction

-where $s(\cdot) = (s_0(\cdot), s_1(\cdot),\ldots , s_{p}(\cdot))^\top$ is a vector of sufficient network statistics, like the number of edges or two-stars in a network \citep[see e.g.][ and Supp.~A for relevant network statistics]{SniPatRobHan2006} and $\beta = (\beta_0, \beta_1, \ldots , \beta_p)^\top\in\dsR^{p+1}$ is the parameter vector of model coefficients.
-Since $s(y)$ depends on the network only, its components are endogeneous.
-Apparently, \eqref{eq:ergm} represents an exponential family distribution and the interpretation of an ERGM and its coefficients $\beta$ is similar to the interpretation of a binary logistic regression model.
+where $s(\cdot) = (s_0(\cdot), s_1(\cdot),\ldots , s_{p}(\cdot))^\top$ is a vector of sufficient network statistics, such as the number of edges or two-stars in a network \citep[see e.g.][ and Supplement~A for relevant network statistics]{SniPatRobHan2006} and $\beta = (\beta_0, \beta_1, \ldots , \beta_p)^\top\in\dsR^{p+1}$ is the parameter vector of model coefficients.
+Since $s(y)$ depends on the network only, its components are endogenous.
+The model in \eqref{eq:ergm} represents an exponential family distribution, and the interpretation of an ERGM and its coefficients $\beta$ is similar to that of a binary logistic regression model.
 That is, a tie in a network is the outcome, and the characteristics of network members and network structures aid in explaining or predicting the probability of a tie~\citep{HunGooHan2008}.
 However, unlike in logistic regression, the normalization constant $\kappa(\beta)=\sum_{y^\star \in \mathcal{Y}} \exp(s({y}^\star)^\top{\beta})$ involves a sum over all possible networks represented by $\mathcal{Y}$ being the set of all (symmetric for undirected and non-symmetric for directed networks) $\{0, 1\}^{N \times N}$ matrices.
 This is intractable except for very small networks.
-Estimation of $\kappa(\beta)$ in model \eqref{eq:ergm} needs therefore to be carried out approximately or based on simulations \citep[see also][for a general survey on computational methods used in network analysis]{HunKriSch2012}.
-An early reference for estimating ERGMs is \citet{Sni2002} who adapted so-called Markov Chain Monte Carlo (MCMC) maximum likelihood estimation (MLE)~\citep{GeyTho1992}.
-A numerically stable routine thereof has been proposed in \citet{HumHunHan2012} using a so-called stepping algorithm.
-However, MCMC-MLE may have exponential slow convergence, making estimation impractical for a large class of ERGMs \citep[][]{ChaDia2013}.
-Bayesian estimation of ERGMs is challenging as well and known as a \emph{doubly intractable} problem since not only $\kappa(\beta)$ but also the normalizing constant of the posterior is intractable. \citet{CaiFri2011} therefore proposed an MCMC algorithm that samples from the likelihood using a ``tie no tie'' sampler \citep{HunGooHan2008} coupled with the exchange algorithm of \citet{MurGhaMac2006} to sample from the posterior.
-Reducing the numerical burden of Bayesian estimation in model \eqref{eq:ergm} is also pursued by \citet{YinBut2020} or by \citet{BouFriMai2018} who propose adjusted pseudolikelihood estimation in the context of Bayesian model selection.
+Estimation of $\kappa(\beta)$ in model \eqref{eq:ergm} therefore needs to be carried out approximately or based on simulations \citep[see also][for a general survey on computational methods used in network analysis]{HunKriSch2012}.